LAHARIYADLA/HOTSTARCLONE.github.io/README.md

-DISNEY-HOTSTAR-CLONE
+# DISNEY-HOTSTAR-CLONE

 Link for the website:

 https://6bmsgn.csb.app/

-Tech Stacks Used :
+# Tech Stacks Used :

-.HTML
+- HTML

-.CSS
+- CSS

-.JavaScript
+- JavaScript

-Platform Used:
+# Platform Used:

-.Codesandbox
+- Codesandbox

-Features Used:
+# Features Used:

-.carousel slider created by using JavaScript.
+- carousel slider created by using JavaScript.

-.card with background video.
+- card with background video.

-.whenever we hover on card it display movie name and its description.
+- whenever we hover on card it display movie name and its description.

-.previous and next buttons slidind effect created by using JavaScript.
+- previous and next buttons slidind effect created by using JavaScript.